cartermp/dnx-apps/app-using-dnx/Writeup.md

 #endif
 ```

-And that's it! `PORTABLE328` is now recognized by the compiler, and the `.dll` will not use `System.Net.Http` or `System.Threading.Tasks`.
+And that's it! `PORTABLE328` is now recognized by the compiler, and the `.dll` generated will not use `System.Net.Http` or `System.Threading.Tasks`.